 The Area 58 delivers a classic, lower output single coil sound.
 It does not have the Area 61’s thick bass or quite the same level of steely overbite, which I feel makes the Area 58 feel the most mid-range focused of the three.
 In particular the Area 58 has a slightly forward upper mid presence that helps give it a unique clarity and chime.
 But I wouldn’t describe this pickup as “thin” or “soft” and the notes have a solidity that is very pleasing.
 I find it interesting that the DiMarzio Treble-Mid-Bass rating suggests the Area 58 has more treble and less mid than the 61 when I find the opposite.
 Perhaps we disagree on where treble starts and mid range ends!
 In any case, the Area 58 manages to feel a little brighter than the Area 61 but without significant extra treble, which is a pretty neat trick.
 The Area 58 is a little smoother sounding with overdrive or distortion than the ’61 but can still deliver single coil bite and sizzle, particularly when you play hard and/or have the pickup close to the strings.

 The Area 67 is a slightly lower output than the Area 58 and a little brighter too.
-This is possibly the brightest pickup DiMarzio make.
-I didn’t find it thin or shrill with my amp setup.
-In fact I thought the Area 67 was a very sweet, “hi-fi”-sounding pickup.
-Again contrary to what DiMarzio’s T-M-B numbers suggest I felt the Area 67 had a little more low frequency response and more relaxed mids than the Area 58, which balanced well with the 67’s extra highs.
-I loved this pickup, and initially preferred it to the Area 58, though its low output against my bridge humbucker was not an advantage.
+This is possibly the brightest pickup DiMarzio make, at least in theory though.
+I didn’t find it thin or shrill with my amp setup and it’s really only a hair brighter than the Area 58.
+I thought the Area 67 was a very sweet, “hi-fi”-sounding pickup.
+Again contrary to what DiMarzio’s T-M-B numbers suggest I felt the Area 67 had a little more low frequency response than the Area 58, which balanced well with the 67’s extra highs.
+I loved this pickup, and initially preferred it to the Area 58, though I though its lower output against my bridge humbucker could be a disadvantage.

 I found all these pickups to be very dynamic and reactive to changes in pick attack and volume.
 You play, they follow and the sounds jump out your amp.
 The Area 61, perhaps by virtue of the higher output coupled with my amp settings, felt more ‘compressed’ than the Area 58 or 67, but in a really nice way.
 It’s still a dynamic pickup though, biting beautifully when you dig in on single notes.
 In fact, I played more aggressively with this pickup because that bite is just so much fun.